The 9 Best Healthy Foods To Eat Everyday

 The tiny garlic makes good taste amazing and has numerous health benefits.
 The medicinal and healing properties of garlic have been well documented through centuries.

-While garlic is an excellent source of manganese and vitamin B6, an excellent source of vitamin C, copper, selenium, phosphorus, vitamin B1, and calcium; it is the sulfur compounds in garlic that deserve the spotlight in terms of health benefits.
+While garlic is an excellent source of manganese and vitamin B6, an excellent source of vitamin C, copper, selenium, phosphorus, vitamin B1, and calcium, it is the sulfur compounds in garlic that contributes to its health benefits.

 The sulfur-containing compounds in garlic have been connected with various health advantages, including: